indimail/tinydnssec/tinydnssec-x/curvedns-0.88/INSTALL-curvedns.md

 What this command did, is compile a static library file that will be linked with CurveDNS later on.
 This means that NaCl does not need to be known system-wide.
 That is also the reason why we deliver NaCl with CurveDNS.
+You can choose to skip this step if you have libsodium installed.

 Once this is done, we are ready to configure CurveDNS itself.
 This is done by running CurveDNS' configure script.